 4. Adv.
-V. R. RAMACHANDRAN Independent and Non-executive Director
+V. R. RAMACHANDRAN

 He holds a bachelor's degree in Science from the Calicut University and a bachelor's degree in Law from the Kerala University.
 He has over 32 years of experience and is a civil lawyer enrolled with the Thrissur Bar Association.